Jyotiux/JS/2datatypes.md

 // z = 20; ❌ Not allowed (const cannot be changed)

 console.log(x, y, z);

+A declared variable without a value is of type undefined

+JavaScript Variable Naming Rules
+-Can contain letters (a-z, A-Z), digits (0-9), $ and _.
+-Must begin with a letter, $, or _ (cannot start with a digit).
+-Case-sensitive (myVar ≠ myvar).
+-Cannot be a reserved keyword (var, let, if, for, etc.).
+-No spaces or special characters (like @, #, !).

 ```
 <img width="693" height="369" alt="image" src="https://github.com/user-attachments/assets/3fdf1f9b-b541-4a88-ba8f-5d7ed896000c" />